christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-This plot shows the effect of patching attention head outputs at each layer and head.
+The middle plot shows the effect of patching attention head outputs at each layer and head.
 Again, the color shows how much patching that specific head shifts the model's prediction from `box` to `basket`.

-The strongest signals are in those first few layers, suggesting they are crucial for the model's final decision-making process.
-Which contrasts to previous analysis of layer 22 where it seemed to be the most important,  but from this perspective it looks much more subtle, indicating it might be doing more fine-tuning rather than making dramatic changes to the prediction.
-It's particularly striking because this pattern appears consistently across all three views (residual stream, attention output, and MLP output).
-This suggests that early layers are doing a lot of the computation and the importance of initial context.
+There are moderate signals in early layers, with the strongest signals being in the middle, suggesting the middle layers are important to the models' resolution of where the cat is located.
+Which contrasts to previous analysis of layer 22 where it seemed to be the most important.
+From this perspective it looks much more subtle, indicating that layer 22 might be doing more fine-tuning rather than making dramatic changes to the prediction.
+It's particularly striking because this pattern appears consistent across all three views (residual stream, attention output, and MLP output), where the signal from middle to later layers shifts more positive.

 The biggest takeaway?
-The early layers are doing much of the heavy lifting in terms of building and modifying the representation.
+The early layers are doing much of the heavy lifting in terms of building the representation and middle to late layers are doing much more modifying.
 This fits the pattern we’d expect—later layers are where the model locks in its final decision; small tweaks to attention outputs here can dramatically change the model’s output, whereas earlier layers are more about building up representations.

-What’s really interesting is that the important heads in layer 25 weren’t necessarily important in earlier layers.
-This suggests that the role of each head evolves over time—it’s not just a linear transformation from layer to layer.
-Instead, heads are integrating new information from other heads and the residual stream in complex ways.

-Just a few heads at a few layers carry most of the critical information needed for the model’s final prediction.
-But these heads take on different roles at different layers, and their importance can shift dramatically.
-The model is clearly doing a complex, multi-step computation—transforming representations layer by layer to reach the right conclusion.

 <br/>